gurbyz/power-wheel-card/info.md

 An intuitive way to represent the power and energy that your home is consuming or producing.

-* MANUAL / README: Sourcecode, manual, requirements and examples are in the readme file of the <a href="https://github.com/gurbyz/power-wheel-card">repo on GitHub</a>.
+* MANUAL / README: Sourcecode, manual, requirements and examples are in the <a href="https://github.com/gurbyz/power-wheel-card">README</a> file of the repo on GitHub.

 * FORUM: This component is discussed <a href="https://community.home-assistant.io/t/lovelace-power-wheel-card/82374">here</a> on the Home Assistant forum.
 * CHANGELOG: <a href="https://github.com/gurbyz/power-wheel-card/blob/master/CHANGELOG.md">List of changes</a> per version of the card.